-Deon Braun, the founder of Go Multi magazine, did a 5,000km road trip through South Africa in January 2013 which included visiting the remote Cederberg region in Western Cape province.
+Deon Braun, the founder of TRAIL magazine, did a 5,000km road trip through South Africa in January 2013 which included visiting the remote Cederberg region in Western Cape province.
 “If you haven’t been yet, I recommend you do, and do it soon before they tar the roads,” he says.
 It’s a ruggedly beautiful semi-desert, mountainous area, a holy grail for trail running, hiking and mountain biking.

 His four days there – running, hiking and dreaming – were coloured and framed by Yvon Chouinard’s compelling book ‘Let My People Go Surfing‘.

 Although the title is tongue-in-cheek, the subject matter is anything but flippant.